SURGETennis Intelligence

 How Tour Radar is built.

-Tour Radar is a public proof surface.
-It turns charted matches into player fingerprints, not into a pretend all-knowing ranking system.
+Tour Radar turns charted matches into coverage-qualified player profiles and public scouting-style signals, not into a pretend all-knowing ranking system.

 Source and permission

-Source data from Jeff Sackmann's Match Charting Project, used with permission.
+Source data from the Match Charting Project, used with permission.

 Match Charting Project data is used on this site with explicit permission.